 When the amount of calcium in blood falls below the normal range, the inhibition of chief cells in the parathyroid gland is reduced and additional PTH is secreted.
 PTH raises blood calcium levels by:

 - Increasing renal reabsorption of calcium: PTH upregulates the expression of specific channels in the distal convoluted tubule (DCT).
-This leads to increased reabsorption of calcium into the blood, and also increased excretion of phosphate.
+This leads to increased reabsorption of calcium into the blood, and also increases excretion of phosphate.

 - Increasing synthesis of calcitriol: In the kidney, PTH upregulates the expression of 1-α-hydroxylase.
 This enzyme catalyses the conversion of the relatively inactive 25-hydroxycholecalciferol into calcitriol.